DeRozan, LaVine in double digits, Bulls end Clippers' streak - WHIZ News

 TIP-INS

 Bulls: G Coby White has not played this season after shoulder surgery.
-That’ll change this week: He was cleared to make his season debut Monday against the Lakers, coach Billy Donovan said.
+That’ll change this week: He was cleared to make his season debut Monday against the Lakers, Donovan said.

 UP NEXT